 The Starr Center’s annual Frederick Douglass Visiting Fellowship brings to campus scholars, writers, musicians and others engaged in the study or interpretation of African-American history or a related field.
 The fellowship also offers Washington College students and faculty a chance to spend time with some of today’s leading thinkers in the arts and humanities.

-Established through a generous gift from Maurice Meslans and Margaret Holyfield of St. Louis, the annual Frederick Douglass Visiting Fellowship brings to campus established scholars, writers, musicians, artists and others engaged in the study or interpretation of African-American history and related fields.
-Besides providing the recipient an opportunity for a week of focused writing, the fellowship also offers Washington College students and faculty a chance to spend time with some of today’s leading cultural historians, journalists, and artists.
+Established through a generous gift from Maurice Meslans and Margaret Holyfield of St. Louis, the annual Frederick Douglass Visiting Fellowship brings to campus established scholars, writers, musicians, artists and others engaged in the study or interpretation of African American history or a field related to underrepresented cultures.
+The fellowship offers Washington College students and faculty a chance to spend time with some of today’s leading thinkers in the arts and humanities.

 Fellowship funds are awarded to leading cultural scholars engaged in the creative process and practice of public humanities that shed new perspectives on underrepresented communities and cultures.
 Generally, funds support up to five days in residence at Washington College.
 During their residency, fellowship recipients work side-by-side with Washington College students to lead workshops, conduct research, and create collaborative projects culminating in a public presentation or performance .
 The Starr Center does not accept unsolicited applications for this fellowship.

 For more information, please contact Starr Center Assistant Director Jean Wortman at 410-810-7165 or email@example.com.